 As a BDC, we offer, and must provide upon request, managerial assistance to our portfolio companies.
 This assistance could involve, among other things, participating in board and management meetings, consulting with and advising officers of portfolio companies and providing other organizational and financial guidance or exercising strategic or managerial influence over such companies.
 We may receive fees for these services.
-The Advisor will provide managerial assistance on our behalf to those portfolio companies that request this assistance.
-Employees of the Advisor have experience providing managerial assistance to private operating companies like our portfolio companies, and such assistance has tended to be related to board representation and to strategic and financing transactions.
+The Advisor will provide managerial assistance to private operating companies like our portfolio companies, and such assistance has tended to be related to board representation and to strategic and financing transactions.
 The Advisor generally will not receive any direct compensation from our portfolio companies for providing managerial assistance although it may do so from time to time.